 TV and radio personality Nicholas Parsons said he was "flattered and delighted" to be awarded a CBE for his charitable work.

-The 90-year-old, who has clocked up numerous acting and comedy roles throughout his career, is still best known for his years as questionmaster of Anglia TV's quiz Sale Of The Century and for his role as host of Radio 4's Just A Minute.
+The 90-year-old, who has clocked up numerous acting and comedy roles throughout his career, is still best known for his years as question master of TV quiz Sale Of The Century and for his role as creator and host of Radio 4's Just A Minute.

 Parsons previously received an OBE for services to drama and broadcasting a decade ago.